g00364787/52167project/README.md

 This repository contains the files for the Programming and Scripting project.

-The program in this directory was written using SPYDER 3.6 from the Anaconda package.
+The program in this directory was written using SPYDER 3.2.4 from the Anaconda package.
+PYTHON 3.6.3  64bits, Qt5.6.2, PyQt5 5.6 on Windows

 Please see the file 'project-log.txt' for a description of the activites during this project.